You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-7473

-People from all over the island find their way to Ocracoke Coffee Co. at all hours of the day, lured by fresh-roasted coffee, espresso, tea, smoothies, bagels and baked goods.
-Once there you’ll find it’s hard to leave.
+People from all over the island find their way to Ocracoke Coffee Company at all hours of the day, lured by fresh-roasted coffee, espresso, tea, smoothies, bagels and baked goods.
+It’s known as “THE coffee shop” to the locals, and once you are there, you’ll find it’s hard to leave.
 Take advantage of the free WiFi and hang out for a while on the front porch or in one of the comfortable chairs in the yard under the trees.
-The bulletin board here is a good source for island events.
-Sadly, they are closed January and February.
+Don’t forget your OCC coffee, mugs and T-shirts to show off once you are home again.

 Ocracoke Pizza Company